erickmetz/droplet-cloudflare-updatefw/README.md

 * The python3-pip package

 ### The Future
 This same functionality could be reproduced for AWS, GCP, Azure, and other APIs.
-Perhaps there will a multicloud tool for this at some point.
+Perhaps this will evolve into a multicloud tool for this at some point.